 A bit of history in the community

-Crested Geckos were brought into the US through several expeditions by Philippe de Vosjoli, Allen Repashy, and Frank Fast in 1994-1997.
+Crested Geckos were brought into the US through several expeditions by Philippe de Vosjoli, Allen Repashy, and Frank Fast from 1996-1998.
 Habitat, distribution, diet, and natural behavior were documented over several trips.
 A handful of animals were collected each trip and legally imported into the U.S. Several other animals were collected and adopted into Repashy's collection over subsequent years.
 Allen's collection is where many morphs and genes were developed over more than 10 years.
 Nearly all traits and phenotypes today were developed within Repashy’s collection and distributed to breeders around the world.
 Breeders have taken them and further developed and refined trait appearances and dominance.
 The “Rhacodactylus: The Complete Guide” book by Repashy, Frank Fast, and Philippe de Vosjoli was the first release discussing genetics and traits.
 Crested Geckos in Captivity by Robbie Hamper was also released.
 We have since had a huge gap, with many phenotypes coming to market, and little confirmed, genetically solved, information to help us understand Crested Gecko Genetics.

 Due to the polymorphic nature of the wild-type population, it has proven difficult to define and isolate individual traits that contribute to the several morphotypes in the industry.
 Not having a simple fixed dominant wild-type phenotype, that can be used to easily prove a trait and its inheritance, has left the industry with a huge gap in understanding what is affecting or contributing to an animal’s appearance.
 The release of “The Rhacodactylus’’ book revealed some information about the morphs and gave them names.
-The details of inheritance was left up to the community to develop and confirm.
-Misunderstanding Polymorphism has hindered our hopes on developing a foundation for traits.
+The details of inheritance were left up to the community to develop and confirm.
+Misunderstanding Polymorphism has hindered our hopes of developing a foundation for traits.
 This page and the book currently in development by Tom Favazza @Geckological is a collaborative effort, between breeders, to help establish a baseline for the community and to begin to document and confirm results for traits.
 The fact that many traits have developed from just a few large collections is a blessing and a curse.
 In many species-specific communities, traits are identified and developed by breeders before being released to the general public.
 With how popular and prolific cresteds are, and being a fixed polymorphic species, breeding out individual traits is significantly more difficult than species with a fixed dominant trait, often referred to as a “normal”.
 Fixed polymorphic means that you can find more than one phenotype in the wild population living alongside each other.
 This is because several forms work well for camouflage and survivability and therefore do not get removed through natural selection.
 It does not mean that random mutations occur in a repeated sequence and can therefore “pop up” randomly, as some have come to believe.
 Now... on to the positive part about the morphs coming from a few large breeders!

 The good thing is that if you establish a collection, of around 10 or more breeding adults, you should have several traits within your collection to begin to see how they interact to create different phenotypes.
 Extensive breeding colonies, of these animals, allowed 3-4 large breeders to refine morphs and develop on the expression of traits.
-Allen Repashy, Anthony Caponetto, and Matt Parks being some of the earliest pioneers.
+Allen Repashy, Anthony Caponetto, Mark Orfus, and Matt Parks being some of the earliest pioneers.
 These breeders focused on unique traits, line breeding, and breeding the highest expression animals to one another, further developing traits, their expressions and Dominance.
 Eventually, a system of producing a line of animals, based on a single originating animal with a unique look, began to be the best method for producing high-end animals and developing greater expression.
 Breeders, over the years, began noticing patterns emerging with the phenotypes being produced.
 This started leading many to notice that the genetics, in these animals, followed a pattern and therefore were not as random as previously thought.
 Some have tried to bring this knowledge to the public with much resistance.
 After all, we have gone so far down the path, of not documenting what could be a trait, that the idea of trying to backtrack everything is like summiting Everest.
 Trying to convince the community that Polymorphism was not correctly understood became a challenge.
 Better Breeding practices have recently pushed the hobby knowledge further and the process is inspiring.

 Line breeding usually starts from an originating animal that the breeder chooses to refine.
 The animal has a look that can contain several traits or just one.
 However, since we have not been relating the morphotypes in Crested Geckos to traits we instead began to use the animal’s name and the names of its relatives as the description for the Line or a look.
 Trying to remember 5-10 names of animals you do not own, for just a few traits that are visible, can be quite overwhelming let alone trying to build a family tree diagram.
 This system has resulted in several positive results in breeding and almost an equal number of negative results, sometimes extravagant pairings produce average-looking animals.
 The other side of the coin is we see normal-looking animals that produce excellent offspring.
 This is not an uncommon occurrence in the reptile community, for known species where the genetics have been confirmed.
 This practice of names has become misleading and we are moving towards the traditional system, to classify Crested Gecko traits, rather than gecko’s names.
 With so many new breeders interested in this species, we need to have a better system than recalling the great-great-great-grandparents and several relatives to hope for a result.
 With knowing what trait is contributing to the appearance we can begin to better choose pairings.
-This will allow us to add or remove traits and better refine what we are working with in our collections.
+This will allow us to add or remove traits and better refine what we are working with, in our collections.
 This foundation will help by directly defining traits and establishing what traits are affecting different parts of the body and how they work with other traits.